DoumSof99/PizaAppRazorPageEF/README.md

 1) Run the command Scaffold-DbContext "Server="ConnectionString";Database=PizzaDB;Trusted_Connection=True;MultipleActiveResultSets=true" Microsoft.EntityFrameworkCore.SqlServer -ContextDir Data -OutputDir Models to generate the Data and Models from the existing DB

+2) Right-Click in the project and select Manage User Secrets.
+This feature allows to store the ConnectionString in a secret location away form the code, it is also a better practice.